greg-raven/Department-21/_posts/2009-08-19-headlines-and-the-dead-art-of-proofreading.md

 **New Study of Obesity Looks for Larger Test Group**

-Weren’t they fat enough?!
+Weren't they fat enough?!

 ————————-

 **Astronaut Takes Blame for Gas in Spacecraft**

-That’s what he gets for eating those beans!
+That's what he gets for eating those beans!

 ————————-